-Meetings were held with Hugh Selby barrister and academic on judicial education, and on the Sue Neill-Fraser case, and with Roger Clarke of the Australian Privacy Foundation.
+Meetings were held with Hugh Selby barrister and academic on

+judicial education, and on the Sue Neill-Fraser case, and with Roger Clarke of the Australian Privacy Foundation.
 The President and CEO also met with member John Passant (photo, with the CLA President) who conducted an interview on CLA to appear online in Independent Australia for whom he is the Canberra - Parliament House political correspondent.

-Meeting with ACT Attorney-General: President Dr Kristine Klugman, Director Jennifer Ashton and CEO Bill Rowlings represented CLA at a networking meeting with ACT AG Gordon Ramsay and his legal and departmental legal advisers.
+Meeting with ACT Attorney-

+General: President Dr Kristine Klugman, Director Jennifer Ashton and CEO Bill Rowlings represented CLA at a networking meeting with ACT AG Gordon Ramsay and his legal and departmental legal advisers.
 Matters discussed include:

-- Regulations in general were discussed, including the complex nature of their application.
+- 1. 'Right to appeal' law to be considered by Cabinet in the ACT in 2019; - 2.
+Regulations in general were discussed, including the complex nature of their application.
 More research and inquiry is needed, with the ACT Dept of Justice willing to help CLA dig deeper; - 3.
 CLA congratulated the government in its stand to refuse bringing in anti-consorting laws, despite the customary 'law and order push', and on deciding to try more pill testing initiatives; and - 4.
 The Queensland Productivity Commission report on jails was discussed at length, with the ACT government keen to explore options to solve overcrowding and reduce new building costs.
 CLA will take up this issue at a scheduled meeting with the Greens representative in the ACT government, Minister Shane Rattenbury, who holds the Justice and Corrections portfolios.
 These meetings are part of CLA consulting widely on our submission, including with two current CLA prisoner members, one former CLA prisoner member, and two criminologists.
 We note the justice reinvestment initiatives of the ACT government, which are seen as leading the nation.